 Our final mural is the Goose.
 Originally started by an Italian artist he was joined by dozens of school children who helped create and design ‘the goose’.
 It is a colourful piece of art and seen as one of the most upbeat murals.
 The artist strove to provide school children with a hobby rather than to inspire political debate.
 I liked this mural.

-Make sure you leave some time to visit the Praga side of Warsaw during your city break.
-Hunt down these murals and see if you can spy any other pieces of graffiti.
+Make sure you leave some time to visit Praga during your city break in Warsaw.
+There are so many amazing places to visit in Poland but see if you can make time to hunt down these murals and see if you can spy any other pieces of graffiti.

 Have I missed any important murals in Warsaw?
 Would you like to go street art hunting in Praga, Warsaw, Poland?